jcorioland/jcorioland.github.io/_posts/2019-09-11-terraform-microsoft-azure-modules.markdown

 In this post I gave you some tips and tricks on how you can organize your Terraform projects and use modules to maximize code reuse in your projects.

-As explained, there ar a lot of options to achieve these goals and the choices done will be different depending on the project you are working on.
+As explained, there are a lot of options to achieve these goals and the choices done will be different depending on the project you are working on.
 That's being said, I hope you've enjoyed the read and that it gave you enough insights to start thinking about your own Terraform projects organization!

 In the next post of this series, I will discuss about testing Terraform modules...